Hugh Hibbert (British Army officer): Military career

 Born the son of Rear-Admiral Hugh Thomas Hibbert, Hibbert entered the Royal Military College, Sandhurst, from where he was commissioned as a second lieutenant into the King's Own Yorkshire Light Infantry, on 17 September 1913, shortly before the start of the First World War.

-He was deployed to eastern Norway in April 1940 and saw action during the Norwegian campaign in the Second World War for which he was appointed a Companion of the Distinguished Service Order on 6 August 1940.
-After being withdrawn from Norway in June 1940, he became commander of the 148th Infantry Brigade in Northern Ireland May 1941 and was engaged in operations to protecting the province from German invasion.
-He went onto become General Officer Commanding 55th (West Lancashire) Infantry Division in the United Kingdom from May 1942 until August 1943, eventually retiring from the army in 1946, a year after the war ended.
+He was deployed to central Norway in April 1940 and saw action during the Norwegian campaign in the Second World War for which he was appointed a Companion of the Distinguished Service Order on 2 August 1940.
+After being withdrawn from Norway in June 1940, he became commander of the 148th Infantry Brigade in Northern Ireland May 1941 and was engaged in operations to protect the province from German invasion.
+He went on to become General Officer Commanding 55th (West Lancashire) Infantry Division in the United Kingdom from May 1942 until August 1943, eventually retiring from the army in 1946, a year after the war ended.